BNsrujan/logo_design/README.md

 This repository contains two animated logo designs created using pure HTML and CSS.

-## Logo 1: Akki Logo
+## Logo 1: Aflaria Logo

-The Akki logo is a modern, geometric design created using CSS shapes and transforms.
+The Aflaria logo is a modern, geometric design created using CSS shapes and transforms.
 Here's a breakdown of its implementation:

 ### Structure
 - The logo is built using multiple `<span>` elements that are positioned absolutely